paulalting/QuadlogSCADA/README.md

 To unzip:
 `$ unzip sqlite-amalgamation-3080803.zip -d sqlite-3.8.8.3`

-This will provide files needed for inclusion into the source code for Quadlog.
+This will provide files needed for inclusion into the source code for QuadlogSCADA.
-Contents of $HOME/dev/libraries/sqlite-amalgamation-3080803/
+Contents of $HOME/dev/libraries/sqlite-amalgamation-3080803/ will be the following:

 >	shell.c
 >	sqlite3.c
 >	sqlite3ext.h
 >	sqlite3.h

----

 ##Compile QuadlogSCADA:
 To compile the source code of QuadlogSCADA, ensure all source files exist and are the latest.
 All source files reside in the parent directory HOME/dev/quadlog.